sunhaiyong1978/CLFS-for-LoongArch/CLFS_For_LoongArch64-20210903_en.md

 automake --add-missing
 ```

-    It is assumed here that the two script files config.guess and config.sub are in the first-level directory of the software package, or in directories such as build-aux, find the files and delete them, and then use the "--add-" of the automake command "missing" parameter to run, this parameter will automatically confirm whether the script for detecting the architecture is missing, if it is missing, it will be copied from the directory where the Automake package is installed, because automake runs in the cross tool chain directory, so it has been added The judgment of the LoongArch architecture, so that the software package can run normally.
+    It is assumed here that the two script files config.guess and config.sub are in the first-level directory of the software package, or in directories such as build-aux, find the files and delete them, and then use the "--add-" of the automake command "missing" parameter to run, this parameter will automatically confirm whether the script for detecting the architecture is missing, if it is missing, it will be copied from the directory where the Automake package is installed, because automake runs in the cross-compile toolchain directory, so it has been added The judgment of the LoongArch architecture, so that the software package can run normally.

     2. Directly replace the file, the specific operation method is: